 There’s a reason why so many people pick out their clothing the night before.
 It can be overwhelming!
 As you stare into your closet, it might be hard to pick out what to wear.
 Honestly, it might even be a struggle to fill up your closet with the essential items in the first place.
-Every man’s closet might be different, but when it comes to essential items, these are what you should have on hand to choose from.
+Every man’s closet might be different, but when it comes to men's wardrobe essentials, these are what you should have on hand to choose from.

 Men’s Common Wardrobe Essentials

 It’s time to fill out your closet.
 The problem is that it can be difficult to choose the essentials for every season.
 You might even want to reduce the number of items and get rid of things that just don’t matter to you anymore.
 Having just the essentials, or building your wardrobe around these essentials, will make all the difference.

 Button Up Shirts